menshikovnik/test-management-system/README.md

 ### Backend

-1. **Set up PostgreSQL:**
+1. **Set up PostgreSQL and mail server:**

-   Ensure that PostgreSQL is installed and running.
-Create a database and create the `application.yml` file with your database credentials in resources folder.
+   Make sure PostgreSQL is installed and running.
+Create a database and an `application.yml` file with your database credentials in the resources folder.
+You also need to set up a mail server, enter your account details.

    Example `application.yml`:
     ```yaml